PME tuning incorrect with the group scheme

 But again, you should use the Verlet cut-off scheme to avoid all this mess.

-#10 Updated by Elizabeth Ploetz over 2 years ago
+#10 Updated by Elizabeth Ploetz about 3 years ago

 Thanks for your help.
 I know your preferred solution is that we run with cutoff-scheme=Verlet.
 We have some new projects that are using Verlet, but older projects that are still ongoing have made use of the group scheme.
 So, we tested your other suggestion.